 Afternoon: The Royal Enclosure

+Here, I found this cute statue at the Mahanavami Dibba, or Great Platform, a beautiful stone platform.
+Built during the Vijayanagara Empire, it served as a stage for royal ceremonies and festivals, including the Navaratri celebrations.
 Its sides are adorned with intricate carvings depicting hunting scenes, processions and court life, while at the top you have panoramic views of the surrounding ruins.

 The pretty pink-hued Lotus Mahal is another one of the essential places to visit in Hampi.

+It is one of the few structures that survived the 1565 attacks.
 There is a small charge for foreign visitors but it’s well worth it.

 Nearby, just outside the same enclosure, are the Elephant stables, which used to house the royal elephants of the Vijayanagara Empire.

+Like the Lotus Mahal, there is a small fee to access this area.
 It’s incredible to imagine the elephants strolling in and out of this huge structure.

 Late afternoon: Vitthala Temple and the Stone Chariot

 End your day at the stunning Vitthala Temple, renowned for its intricate carvings and musical pillars.
-Don’t miss the Stone Chariot, an exquisite granite structure and one of India’s most famous architectural marvels.
+The intricacy of its architecture and design is unparalleled.

 The temple has a musical secret.
 If you strike the temple’s pillars with your fingers, they make a twinkly melodic sound, each with a different note.
 The large temple complex contains structures including the shrine of the Goddess (Devi shrine) and the famous Stone Chariot.